eugenethered/browser-store-test-data/guides/dev-guide.md

 alias browser-store-test-data.project="cd ~/projects/code/node-module/browser-store-test-data"
 ```

-### Publishing
+### Deploying

+#### Deploy from container
+Deploying from the container, is rather easy.
+Login and deploy using these steps.

 1. `npm adduser` (only needed on first occasion)
 2. `npm login`
 3. `npm publish --access=public`

 #### Automated CI
 This project employs Github Actions.
+Invariably due to deployment employing `semantic-release`, one has to use specific commit message style/format.

+##### Workflow prerequisites
-1. A NPM Access Token is required - store this as repository secret `NPM_DEPLOY_TOKEN`
+* A NPM Access Token is required - store this as repository secret `NPM_DEPLOY_TOKEN`
-2. Github secrets token - store this as personal access token `GITHUB_TOKEN`
+* Github secrets token - store this as personal access token `GITHUB_TOKEN`

+##### Workflow commit messages
+`semantic-release` uses [angular style commit messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) by default.
+Therefore if you want to trigger a release, you need to commit as follows:
+* `feat: initial release`

 ### Resources
 * [Linux Containers (LXD/LXC)](https://linuxcontainers.org/lxd/introduction/)